A Community Transforming Its Energy Systems—And Its Future

 - between local operators & a remote support team

-The project launched in February 2017 through INAC’s Contaminated Sites on Reserve Program (CSOR).
+Project construction launched in February 2017 through INAC’s Contaminated Sites on Reserve Program (CSOR).
 Funding has come federal sources, including from FCSAP, FCSAP Regional share, Budget 2016, and INAC Regional A-Base.

 The ERAAES project has several design priorities: